avitalzik/flock/README.md

-# Flock Simulation!
+# Flock Simulation

-Clojurescript implemtation of a flock behavior.
+Clojurescript implemtation of a flock behavior

 ## Usage